CarlijnQuik/File-Manager-App/PROCESS.md

 - The problem is that the Google Drive API only lets you work with the files or folders the user has created within your App and not the ones they create via the Drive itself, now looking for a way to list files within a folder created somewhere else
 - Filetype of Google files can be recognized
 - Succeeded to download a file!
+- Auto sign in works, and getting the user from multiple activities, yet download is not working yet for individual files

 *Week 4*
 TODO list;